surya1527/Codechef-Begenner_level_python_programs-to-confirm/README.md

 # Codechef-Begenner_level_python_programs-to-confirm
-Here you can find all the "Begenner level codechef python programs"
+Here you can find some of the codechef python programs